Dr. Mark Paradis

 Years Taught: Summer 2018; Winter 2025

-Globalization and Sustainable Development
+POLI 394 — Globalisation and Sustainable Development

-This course is an introduction to the linkages between globalization, sustainable development, and global environmental politics.
-The course begins with a discussion of globalization, focusing on its defining characteristics, opportunities, and challenges.
-We then build on the development challenges posed by globalization to examine the politics of development and different approaches to development.
+This course is an introduction to the linkages between globalisation, sustainable development, and global environmental politics.
+The course begins with a discussion of globalisation, focusing on its defining characteristics, opportunities, and challenges.
+We then build on the development challenges posed by globalisation to examine the politics of development and different approaches to development.
 One of these approaches, sustainable development, is the next topic in the course.
 We discuss the definition, measurement, and implementation of sustainable development.
 Finally, in order to understand the challenges in sustainable development, we turn to global environmental politics.
 After an introduction to the topic, we examine global governance of the environment, environmental social movements, public opinion on the environment, and the role of business in addressing environmental issues.

 Fields: Political Science; Economics